From December to April is summertime with hot and dry weather and temperatures ranging from 25° to 35°C. These are the best months for swimming.

 Wintertime starts in May and lasts till November when the temperature drops a bit and it is cloudy.
 On the coast, the climate is determined by cold sea-water adjacent to deserts, and so the prevailing coastal winds absorb the cold Peruvian current moisture, which condenses only from May to November.

-The resultant blanket of cloud and sea-mist extends from the south to about 200 km north of Lima, This garua dampens isolated coastel zones of vegetation (called lomas) and they are grazed by livestock driven down from the mountains.
-During the garua season, only the northern beaches near Tumbes are warm enough for pleasant swimming.
+The resulting cover of clouds and sea mist extends from the south to about 200 km north of Lima.
+This so-called "garua" dampens isolated coastal zones of vegetation (called "lomas") and are grazed by livestock driven down from the mountains.
+During the "garua" season, only the northern beaches near Tumbes are warm enough for a pleasant swim.

-Peru's high season is from Jun to August, which is the best time for hiking the Inca Trail or trekking and climbing elsewhere in the country.
-At this time the days are generally clear and sunny, though nights can be very cold at high altitude.
-The highlands can be visited at other times of the year, though during the wettest months from November to April some roads become impassable and hiking trails can be very muddy.
+Peru's main season starts in June and lasts till August, which is the best time for hiking on the Inca Trail or for trekking and climbing elsewhere in the country.
+At this time, the days are generally bright and sunny, although the nights can be very cold at high altitudes.
+The highland can also be visited at other times of the year, although in the wettest months from November to April, some roads are inaccessible and hiking trails can be very muddy.